 7.4.1.
-The award of the Contract will result in the development of an in-vessel composting facility which, if successfully delivered by the Preferred Bidder, will result in a borough wide scheme recycling of food waste.
+The development of a Dry AD facility is likely to result in a borough wide scheme recycling of food waste.
 The Council operates an assisted bin collection service for residents who have difficulty moving their bins.
 The collection of food waste will be covered by this scheme.